 AIDS Drug Assistance Program (ADAP)

-ADAP is a state administered program that provides HIV/AIDS medications to low-income individuals living with HIV disease who have little or no coverage from private or third party insurance.
+ADAP is a state administered program that provides HIV/AIDS medications to low-income individuals living with HIV disease who have little or no coverage from private or third-party insurance.

 ADAP covers FDA approved drugs to treat HIV infection and HIV-related opportunistic infections.
-There are currently 72 medications on the GA ADAP Formulary, including seven (7) medications for Hepatitis C treatment.

 Individuals wishing to enroll into Ryan White Part B services, including ADAP, must fulfill all eligibility criteria.
 All information provided for determining program eligibility will be kept completely confidential.